 The onetime Fox news host turned NBC anchor was fired from the latter role for making comments about blackface, but she has always incorporated controversy into her routine.
 She's held an ongoing feud with President Donald Trump and has interviewed controversial figures such as Vladimir Putin and reality star Jim Bob Duggar (the latter of whom was dealing with his son's molestation allegations at the time).

 The pop queen began her career in the 1980s with a public image based on pushing boundaries and being provocative.
-In her heyday, she wore cone-shaped bras, lapped up milk off the floor, burned crosses in videos, and wrote a coffee-table book titled “Sex.”
-At one point she was almost arrested in Toronto for simulating masturbation on stage.
+In her heyday, she wore cone-shaped bras, lapped up milk off the floor, and burned crosses in videos, among many other stunts.
 But none of these things ever stopped her from becoming one of the most successful, well-recognized pop singers in history.